ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
-Where you can define other apps that are linked to this app using [switchApp()](/developers/user-guide/scripting-apis/client-api/app-functions/switchapp) .
+  Where you can define other apps that are linked to this app using <a href="/developers/user-guide/scripting-apis/client-api/app-functions/switchapp">switchApp()</a> .
 This will then include these apps as you compile as a Mobile Native App

 </td>
 </tr>